-Prepare a report reflecting the results of the annual water level program to the Board at the first quarterly meeting each fiscal year, beginning October 2010, for a yearly comparison of water level averages.
+Prepare a report reflecting the results of the annual water level program to the Board at the first quarterly meeting each fiscal year, beginning October 2015, for a yearly comparison of water level averages.

-Goal 5.0 Address in a Quantitative Manner the Desired Future Condition (DFC) of the Groundwater Resources Within the District.
+Goal 7.0 Address the Desired Future Condition (DFC) of the Groundwater Resources Within the District.